 If you’re missing teeth, Dr. Goff would love to sit down with you and discuss your options to see if you’re a good candidate for dental implants.
 If so, she will refer you to a trusted implant specialist in West Salem for surgical placement.
 Implants typically require a healing period of a few months while they fuse with the jawbone to ensure optimum integration.
-Once healed, Dr. Shih can fit you with a beautiful, fully secured crown, bridge or implant supported dentures for the most life-like solution to missing teeth.
+Once healed, Dr. Goff can fit you with a beautiful, fully secured crown, bridge or implant supported dentures for the most life-like solution to missing teeth.

 If you’re experiencing a toothache, you may have an infection within the tooth that should be treated with a root canal.
 Infections can reach the inner chamber of the tooth when tooth decay is left untreated and goes deeper and deeper into the pulp.
 If you need a root canal, rest assured, today they are a fairly routine and painless procedure.
 They’re usually no more uncomfortable than having a cavity filled.

 Full Mouth Reconstruction

 If your oral health has been devastated by a traumatic injury or illness, you may have lost all hope in ever having a healthy, functional smile again.
 Dr. Goff and our team at Waterloo Heights want you to know there is hope for you and your smile, and you will be in great hands in the care of our highly skilled and compassionate team.
 There’s no need to feel ashamed or embarrassed, we see dental health problems all the time and if anyone understands and wants to help, it’s us!

 “Everyone was very professional and friendly.
 Lobby is inviting and clean.
 Staff was helpful and explained treatment and financial options clearly.
 Would refer Waterloo Heights Dental to family and friends!”